 The Harry and Jeanette Weinberg Commons is the first multifamily Passive House-certified retrofit project in the country.

-Frank Oswald, St. Louis Building Commissioner, and Rajiv Ravulapati explain how they engaged with stakeholders in support of the Building Energy Performance Standard.
+Frank Oswald, St. Louis Building Commissioner, and Rajiv Ravulapati explain how they engaged stakeholders for the new policy.

 St. Louis Mayor Lyda Krewson has signed into law the first Building Performance Standard in the Midwest.

 On April 20, the St. Louis Board of Aldermen voted to adopt the Midwest’s first Building Energy Performance Standard bill and the fourth such law in the nation.

 To cut carbon pollution by 200,000 metric tons, large commercial buildings in Philadelphia are now subject to a building tune-up requirement to improve energy efficiency.